 - 3 tablespoons finely chopped sage

 - ½ tbsp. freshly ground black pepper

-- Optional secret ingredient: 1/2 to 1 tsp.
-Fenugreek leaves (to taste)
+- Optional secret ingredient: 1/2 to 1 teaspoon Fenugreek leaves (to taste)

 - Mom always used white Wonder bread when we were kids, but I find that choosing a nice French bread, old world sourdough French, Jewish challah roll or Pan Au Lait roll is best.
 You can also mix two types of bread together for interest.

-- It's important the bread be stale (dried out at least a day) before using.
+- It's important the bread be stale (dried out at least a day) before using it.